sharonealex/webSummariser/google-colab.md

 .
 Training
 Training is when you provide a model with data for it to adapt to get better at a task in the future.
 It does this by updating its internal settings - the parameters or weights of the model.
 If you're Training a model that's already had some training, the activity is called "fine-tuning".

+Inference is: (new input)
-Inference is when you are working with a model that has already been trained.
+ when you are working with a model that has already been trained.
 You are using that model to produce new outputs on new inputs, taking advantage of everything it learned while it was being trained.
 Inference is also sometimes referred to as "Execution" or "Running a model".

+ Hugging Face Pipeline API is all about inference.
+(Because its already trained)

 All of our use of APIs for GPT, Claude and Gemini in the last weeks are examples of inference.
 The "P" in GPT stands for "Pre-trained", meaning that it has already been trained with data (lots of it!)